-The International Labour Organisation (ILO) formulated ILO Convention No. 182 on the Worst Forms of Child Labour, 1999 and ILO Convention No. 138 on the Minimum Age for Admission to Employment and Work.
+The International Labour Organisation (ILO) formulated ILO Convention No. 182 on the Worst Forms of Child Labour, 1999 and ILO Convention No. 138 on the Minimum Age for Admission to Employment It is responsible for promoting higher standards of living, full and Work

-The mandate of the Office of the High Commissioner for Human 2006 CRC Report to the GA and the 2006 GA Resolution on the Rights of integrated approach.
-It's mandate also includes: 'preventing human rights violations, securing respect for all human rights, promoting international cooperation to protect human rights, coordinating related activities throughout the United Nations, and strengthening and streamlining the
+The mandate of the Office of the High Commissioner for Human Rights (OHCHR), a department of the United Nations Secretariat. includes bringing together all human rights work at the UN to create an integrated approach.
+It's mandate also includes: 'preventing human rights financial resources of the entire UN system. violations, securing respect for all human rights, promoting international cooperation to protect human rights, coordinating related activities throughout the United Nations, and strengthening and streamlining the United Nations system in the field of human rights.'

-Amongst other UN organisations whose work directly affects children, the following are all examples of bodies which protect and further children's Nations Programme on HIV and AIDS (UNAIDS), the International Organisation (UNESCO), the United Nations Development Fund for Women (UNIFEM) and the United Nations Population Fund (UNFPA).
+Amongst other UN organisations whose work directly affects children, theand the Security Council. following are all examples of bodies which protect and further children's rights: The Food and Agriculture Organisation (FAO), the Joint United Nations Programme on HIV and AIDS (UNAIDS), the International Monetary Fund (IMF), The Educational, Scientific and Cultural Organisation (UNESCO), the United Nations Development Fund for Women (UNIFEM) and the United Nations Population Fund (UNFPA).